nodetec/nostr-tutorial/README.md

 ### Running the Tutorial

-Once you have installed the dependencies, you can run the <code>keypair.ts</code> file with the following command:
+Once you have installed the packages, you can run the `keypair.ts` file with:

 ```bash
 bun keypair.ts
 ```

 This will execute the TypeScript file using Bun.
-You can use this same command to run any other TypeScript or JavaScript file in your project.
+You can use this same command to run the other TypeScript files as well.

 ---